 Easy Camping Breakfast ideas for kids

-Obviously a no-brainer.
+An obvious suggestion?
 Whether you bring milk or not, cereal is usually a hit dry or with milk!
 Make it extra special and purchase some of those single-serving cereals for your little ones.

-Poptarts great because they come in packages of two and don’t take up cooler space.
+Poptarts are great because they come in packages of two and don’t take up cooler space.
 Plus they come in so many fun flavours… although, maybe not the healthiest of breakfasts!